its-Kaktos/kafka-practice/README.md

 system, but Kafka provides the offset which makes implementing this feasible (see also Kafka connect).
 Otherwise, Kafka guarantees *at-least-once* delivery by *default*, and allows users to implement *at-most-once* delivery by disabling retries on the producer and updating consumer position before prior to processing a batch of messages.

+### 4.7 Replication

+Kafka replicates logs for topic's partitions across a configurable number of severs (this configuration can be set on a topic by topic bases).
+This allows automatic fail-overs to these replicas when a server in a cluster fails so the messages remain available.

+Other messaging systems provide some level of replication-related features, but I quote from Kafka docs "in our (totally biased) opinion, this appears to be a tacked-on thing, not heavily used, and with large downsides: replicas are inactive, throughput is heavily impacted, it requires fiddly manual configuration, etc.".
+On the other hand, Kafka is meant to be used with replication by default; In fact they implemented the un-replicated Kafka topics with normal Kafka topics where their `replication factor` is set to one.

+The unit of replication is the topic partition.
+Under non-failure conditions, each partition in Kafka has a single leader and zero or more followers.
+All writes goes through the leader and reads can either go through the leader or the followers.
+Typically, there are many more partitions than there are brokers and the leaders are distributed evenly among brokers.
+The log's on the replicas (followers) are identical to the leader, they all have the same offset and content in the same order (though, of course at any given time the leader can be some messages ahead of the followers because the writes goes through it.)

+Followers consume messages from the leader like any other consumer would and apply them to their own log.
+Having followers pull from the leader has the nice property of allowing the followers to naturally batch together log entries they are applying to their log.

+As with most distributed systems, automatically handling failures requires a precise definition of what does it mean for a node to be "alive".
+In Kafka, a special node called `controller` is responsible for registration of nodes in a Kafka cluster.
+Broker liveness has two conditions:
+1. Brokers must maintain an active session with the controller to receive regular metadata updates.
+2. Brokers acting as followers must replicate writes to the leader and not fall "too far behind".

+What is meant by "active session" depends on the cluster configuration.
+For **KRaft** clusters, an active session mean undoes need to send heart beats periodically to the controller.
+If controller fails to receive a heartbeat before the timeout configured by `broker.session.timeout.ms`, the node is considered offline.

+For clusters managed by **Zookeeper**, liveliness is indirectly determined through the existence of ephemeral nodes created by the broker on its initialization of
+Zookeeper session.
+If the broker losses its session after failing to send heartbeats to Zookeeper before expiration of `zookeeper.session.timeout.ms`, then the node gets deleted.
+The controller would then notice the node deletion through a Zookeeper watch and mark the broker offline.

+We refer to brokers satisfying both of these two conditions as being "in sync" to avoid vagueness of "alive" or "failed".
+The leader keeps track of the set of its
+"in sync" replicas, also known as **ISR**.
+If either of these condition fail to satisfy the constraints, the broker will be removed form the ISR.
+For example if a follower dies, the controller would notice through the loss of its session and would remove the broker from the ISR.
+On the other hand if the node lags too far behind the leader but still maintain its session, the broker can remove it from ISR.
+The determination of lagging replicas is controlled through the `replica.lag.time.max.ms` configuration.
+Replicas that cannot catch up to the end of the leader's log within the max time set by that configuration, are removed from the ISR.

+In distributed system terminology Kafka only attempts to handle a "failure/recover" scenario when a node suddenly cease to exists and then later recover (perhaps not knowing it was gone).
+Kafka will not handle so called "byzantine" failures in which nodes produce arbitrary or malicious response (due to a bug or foul play).

+We can now more precisely define that a message is considered commited when all replicas in the ISR of that partition have applied it to their log.
+Only commited messages are sent to the consumers.
+This means the consumer would not need to worry about potentially seeing a message that could be lost in case of leader failure.
+Producers, on the other hand, have the option to either wait for a message to be commited or not, depending on their preference for tradeoff between latency and durability.
+This presence is controlled by the acks setting that the producer users.
+Note that topics have setting for **minimum number** of in-sync replicas that is checked when the producer requests acknowledgment that a message has been written to the full set of in-sync replicas.

+> If a less stringent acknowledgement is requested by the producer, then the message can be commited, and consumed, even if the number of in-sync replicas is lower than the
+> minimum (e.g. it can be as low as just the leader).

+The guarantee that Kafka offers is that a commited message will not be lost, as long as there is at least one in-sync replica alive, at all times.
+Kafka will remain available in the presence of a node failures after a short fail-over period, but may not remain available in presence of network partitions (CAP theorem).